 3. Write a social media post that supports teachers.

+One of the best and easiest ideas for teacher appreciation gifts will cost you only a few minutes of your time.
 Many of our teacher friends are avoiding social media because there’s so much negativity.
 Talk about a teacher’s influence on you or your kids, share an inspirational quote about teachers or just encourage people to be supportive of teachers–because that will help all our kids.

 Use the hashtag #ThankATeacher from the National PTA.